 An Air Source Heat Pump is a great solution that uses the outside air to both heat a home in winter and cool it in the summer.
 Because it runs on electricity, a heat pump doesn’t emit harmful emissions.
 The most common type of heat pump is the air-source heat pump, which has an indoor and outdoor unit similar to an air conditioner.
 Read our buyer’s guide on heat pumps for complete information.

-Heat pumps and air conditioners use a similar technology to cool your home—they both take warm air from the house outside, where the refrigerant absorbs and disperses it.
+Mitsubishi heat pumps and air conditioners use a similar technology to cool your home—they both take warm air from the house outside, where the refrigerant absorbs and disperses it.
 The big difference is that a heat pump has a reversing valve that switches the flow of refrigerant.
 This means it will do the exact opposite in the winter, bringing in air from outside, absorbing any cold from it, and dispersing the now-warm air into the house.

 Although they’re a low-emission option for heating your home, there is a limit to how effective heat pumps can be.
 While they can run down to -20ºC and -30ºC, they aren’t going to be efficiently heating your entire home at temperatures that low.
 Getting to Net Zero with a heat pump alone isn’t currently possible.
 You’ll need a backup source of heat, which would come from electricity, natural gas, or propane.